pmoorman/growthcasts/collections/_course/module1.md

 - How to identify the best traction channels for your specific business needs
 - The 25+ acquisition channels growth hackers can leverage to drive growth (and how find even more, on your own...)
 - You'll learn about the <span class="t--bold c--secondary">'power law of channels'</span>, and how to use it effectively
-- How <span class="t--bold c--secondary">'lean testing'</span> allows you to validate a potential growth engine, with minimal invesment of effort & money
+- How <span class="t--bold c--secondary">'lean testing'</span> allows you to validate a potential growth engine, with a minimal investment of effort & money
-- I show you <span class="t--bold c--secondary">what holds you back</span> from <span class="t--bold c--secondary">fast scaling</span>, and how to overcome those obstacles
+- I show you <span class="t--bold c--secondary">what holds you back</span> from <span class="t--bold c--secondary">fast scaling</span>, and how to overcome these obstacles
 - More than anything, you'll learn how to confidently drive the acquisition efforts of your business